 """

-The Paule-Mandel (PM) estimator of the between estimates/study
+The Paule-Mandel (PM) iterative estimator of the between-study variance.

 Parameters